Möng Mao: Early history

 Little is known about the history of Möng Mao before the 13th century.
-Although Tai chronicles date its founding to as early is the 6th century, the differing details and dates in various local chronicles, the inclusion of mythological features, and a lack of corroborating evidence from external sources mean that these accounts are often regarded as legendary history.
-Many of these chronicles begin with the story of Hkun Lu (Hkun Lung) and Hkun Lai, who descended from heaven and established Möng Mao (or Kawsampi) in 568 (or 835 in some chronicles) and sent their children to rule over Tai chieftanships in the Nam Mao valley.
+Although Tai chronicles date its founding to as early as the 6th century, the differing details and dates in various local chronicles, the inclusion of mythological features, and a lack of corroborating evidence from external sources mean that these accounts are often regarded as legendary history.
+Many of these chronicles begin with the story of Hkun Lu (Hkun Lung) and Hkun Lai, who descended from heaven and established Möng Mao (or Kawsampi) in 568 (or 835 in some chronicles) and sent their children to rule over Tai chieftainships in the Nam Mao valley.
 Some chronicles instead begin with Chao U Ting.
+Jiang Yingliang believes that the Tai developed a stratified society in the Dehong area around the 10th century, consisting of four states, Möng Mao, Möng Yang, Möng Hsen Se, and Hsenwi, and that the center of power frequently shifted between these states and they were sometimes unified into a single state named Kawsambi.

 Modern scholars and historians disagree on the early history, some believe that Möng Mao may have begun to emerge in the 6th century based on the legends of Hkun Lu and Hkun Lai, while others believe that there were no significant Tai polities in Yunnan and northern Myanmar before the Mongol invasions of Burma.
-Jiang Yingliang believes that the Tai developed a stratified society in the Dehong area around the 10th century, consisting of four states, Möng Mao, Möng Yang, Möng Hsen Se, and Hsenwi, and that the center of power frequently shifted between these states and they were sometimes unified into a single state named Kawsambi.
+According to the research of Jiang Yingliang, the lineage of the rulers of Möng Mao commenced in 1256, and this may have been when the polity emerged after the fall of Dali to the Mongol Empire.

+Connection with Ahom history

-According to the records of Buranji in Tai-Ahom language in 1215 AD the prince of Möng Mao Lung Chaolung Sukaphaa left Möng Mao Lung with his 9000 Tai Mao followers and established the Ahom kingdom in 1228 AD in modern day Assam.
+The records of the Buranji in Tai-Ahom language tells the story of a Mao prince, Chaolung Sukaphaa who left Möng Mao Lung with his 9000 Tai Mao followers in 1215 AD, and established the Ahom kingdom in 1228 AD in modern day Assam.
 They were identified as the Mao section of Tai and were later called the Tai-Ahom.
+However, modern scholars disagree with the date of this history, and believes the founding of the Ahom kingdom should happen in the 14th century.

+Related Buranji traditions place Sukaphaa's westward movement in the aftermath of an earlier Nara–Möng Mao invasion of the region (Note: The Purani Asam Buranji records that the ruler of Nara (identified as Möng Kawng), had conquered Assam and imposed tribute before Sukaphaa's arrival.)
+(Note: A related account in the Ahom Buranji edited by G. C. Barua associates Sukaphaa's westward movement with an attack from Möng Mao.)
+(Note: Padmeswar Gogoi, summarising the Hsen Wi Chronicle, records that Sam Long Hpa led an expedition to Möng Wehsali Long, identified as Assam, where the local ministers submitted without resistance and promised regular tribute.
+He places the establishment of Sukaphaa's kingdom in Assam about five years after the invasion of Assam led by Sam Long Hpa of Mogaung.), although these accounts do not provide a securely convertible date.